● REC — Casting & Auditions Guide

 Types of Modeling

-Fashion: Runway and editorial.
-Height requirements (5'9"+ women, 6'+ men typically).
-Commercial: Ads, catalogs.
-All body types.
-Most accessible.
-Parts: Hands, feet, eyes.
-Niche but steady.
-Fitness: Athletic physique.
-Growing market.
+Fashion: runway and editorial, with height requirements (5'9"+ women, 6'+ men typically).
+Commercial: ads and catalogs, all body types — most accessible.
+Parts: hands, feet, eyes — niche but steady.
+Fitness: athletic physique, a growing market.

 Building a Portfolio

-Start with TFP (time for print) shoots with photographers building their portfolios too.
-10-15 strong images in different looks.
-Include: headshot, full body, casual, formal, active.
-Digital portfolio on Model Mayhem or your own website.
+Start with TFP (time-for-print) shoots with photographers building their portfolios too.
+Aim for 10–15 strong images in different looks: headshot, full body, casual, formal, active.
+Keep a digital portfolio on Model Mayhem or your own website.

 Avoiding Scams

 Legitimate agencies never charge upfront fees.
 Never pay for 'required' photography packages.
-Google any agency before meeting them.
-Check with the Better Business Bureau.
+Google any agency before meeting them, and check the Better Business Bureau.
 If it sounds too good to be true, it is.

 Commercial Print

-The bread and butter of modeling.
-Catalog, e-commerce, lifestyle advertising.
+The bread and butter of modeling — catalog, e-commerce, and lifestyle advertising.
 All ages, all body types, all ethnicities.
 The demand is enormous and growing.
-Register with commercial print agencies in your market.
+Register with commercial-print agencies in your market.

 AfterStagesTV NightAdult StoryWholeTech